Understanding Gold and the Economy

+What is Money?
 Money is one of the most basic concepts in the World of Warcraft and will be introduced to players almost from the start of their WoW careers.

 Gold is the largest monetary unit, with Silver in the middle, and Copper bringing up the rear as the smallest unit of money.
 Conversion rates are as follows:

 100 Copper = 1 Silver